foundata/guidelines/oci-container-image-guide.md

   labels or attestations. `IG0075`<a id="ig0075"></a>

-**Supported release-registry contract.** A backend supported for complete ConClear releases MUST:
+**Supported release-registry contract.** A supported backend and its operator have these responsibilities:

-- Preserve the complete OCI manifest, index, configuration and blob graph without digest transformation. `IG0076`<a id="ig0076"></a>
+- The backend MUST preserve the complete OCI manifest, index, configuration and blob graph without digest transformation. `IG0076`<a id="ig0076"></a>
-- Resolve exact tags and digests without treating ambiguous remote state as absence. `IG0077`<a id="ig0077"></a>
+- The backend MUST resolve exact tags and digests without treating ambiguous remote state as absence. `IG0077`<a id="ig0077"></a>
-- Store and retrieve Cosign signatures and attestations for image indexes and platform manifests in the released subject's repository.
+- The backend MUST store and retrieve Cosign signatures and attestations for image indexes and platform manifests in the released subject's repository.
   `IG0078`<a id="ig0078"></a>
-- Enforce and verify a bounded candidate lifetime independently of the ConClear process that published it. `IG0079`<a id="ig0079"></a>
+- The release owner MUST declare an owner and procedure for removing abandoned candidates in the protected release profile.
+Manual cleanup is an accepted fallback and requires retained ownership records.
+  `IG0079`<a id="ig0079"></a>
-- Prevent immutable release tags from being repointed while permitting declared moving tags. `IG0080`<a id="ig0080"></a>
+- The registry SHOULD enforce selective version-tag immutability while leaving candidate and declared moving tags mutable. `IG0080`<a id="ig0080"></a>
-- Assign release tags only to the verified digest and permit an exact post-write observation. `IG0081`<a id="ig0081"></a>
+- The backend MUST assign release tags only to the verified digest and permit an exact post-write observation. `IG0081`<a id="ig0081"></a>
-- Delete an owned candidate reference and permit conclusive verification of its removal. `IG0082`<a id="ig0082"></a>
+- The backend MUST delete an owned candidate reference and permit conclusive verification of its removal. `IG0082`<a id="ig0082"></a>
-- Expose enough remote state for ConClear to recover safely from interrupted or ambiguous writes. `IG0083`<a id="ig0083"></a>
+- The backend MUST expose enough remote state for ConClear to recover safely from interrupted or ambiguous writes. `IG0083`<a id="ig0083"></a>
-- Use externally supplied, narrowly scoped credentials without placing secret values in repository configuration or release evidence.
+- The backend MUST use externally supplied, narrowly scoped credentials without placing secret values in repository configuration or release evidence.
   `IG0084`<a id="ig0084"></a>
-- Enforce the candidate lifetime through a native per-tag expiration, a verified retention rule restricted to ConClear candidate names or another provider control that remains effective if the releasing process never resumes; a local timestamp or best-effort cleanup attempt is not sufficient.
+- The release owner SHOULD automate candidate cleanup through native tag expiration, a candidate-only pruning policy or a scheduled cleanup command.
+  Automation does not require CI or a new platform service.
   `IG0085`<a id="ig0085"></a>

-Control: external (registry operator), with ConClear checks at publication and promotion.
-Quay enforces selective tag immutability against registry writers;
-ConClear checks the effective policies and observed tags and refuses to replace a version tag itself.
-ConClear cannot stop an administrator from disabling a policy or deleting a repository later.
-Writer permissions and policy changes remain operator responsibilities.

-ConClear establishes and reads back a candidate-retention rule and sets the tag's expiration.
-The registry's asynchronous pruner performs expiry and garbage collection.
-ConClear does not monitor that worker or prove deletion at an exact wall-clock instant.
-The operator monitors overdue tags and pruning failures; local cleanup is not a substitute for this external control.
+Control: ConClear refuses conflicting version-tag writes and verifies each assignment.
+Registry enforcement, where required by the protected profile, adds protection against other writers.
+Without it, the operator owns tag stability, narrow writer permissions and release serialization.
+ConClear cannot prevent concurrent or later writes by another client or an administrator.

+Candidate authorization expires independently of cleanup.
+ConClear records the original deadline before upload and refuses promotion after it, even if the tag still exists.
+Selected native expiration and pruning controls are verified;
+unavailable controls are not silently treated as successful.
+A manual profile does not require these APIs.
+An interrupted upload may leave an orphaned tag, which the cleanup owner removes.
+Automatic pruning survives loss of the local run state, but its availability is not a prerequisite for a qualified release.
+Pruning and garbage collection remain asynchronous and do not promise erasure of published bytes at an exact instant.

 **Release-tag model.** Tags communicate a release channel or human-readable version; digests identify content.

-- A project with versions MUST publish an immutable version tag such as `:1.8.2`. `IG0086`<a id="ig0086"></a>
+- A project with versions MUST publish a version tag such as `:1.8.2` and MUST NOT repoint it to different content.
+Registry enforcement is a separate control; the repository declares these names in `release.version_tags`.
+  `IG0086`<a id="ig0086"></a>
 - Moving convenience tags such as `:1`, `:stable` or `:latest` MAY exist.
   `IG0087`<a id="ig0087"></a>
 - Deployment environment owners MUST configure digest-only admission and